Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

 If it still looks inconsistent, try the improved SSK method.

-SSK in Charts and Written Patterns
+Reading SSK in Knitting Charts and Patterns

 Charts